 What is a tourniquet?

 A tourniquet can be defined as a constricting or compressing device used to control arterial and venous blood flow to a portion of an extremity for a period of time.
 Pressure is applied circumferentially around a portion of a limb at a desired location; this pressure is transferred to the walls of blood vessels, causing them to become temporarily occluded or restricted.
 In surgical settings, a tourniquet is used to occlude arterial blood flow following exsanguination to produce a relatively bloodless operative field and to minimize blood loss.
+In emergency settings, a tourniquet is used stop traumatic bleeding such that medical care can be provided in time before the injured person bleeds out.
 In rehabilitation settings, a tourniquet is used to restrict arterial blood flow at a consistent and safe pressure for short periods of time during low intensity exercise to more rapidly increase muscle size and strength.

 The following sections present the state-of-the-art surgical tourniquet system and the history of surgical tourniquets.
+Click here to learn more about Military and Pre-Hospital Tourniquets.
 Click here to learn more about Personalized Blood Flow Restricted Rehabilitation and Training.

 Personalized tourniquet systems